appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/cloud-providers/azure.md

 ## Overview

-An Appcircle server image is a pre-configured template used to create virtual server, known as "virtual machines", in the Microsoft Azure environment.
+An Appcircle server image is a pre-configured template used to a create virtual server, known as "virtual machines", in the Microsoft Azure environment.

 Think of it as a snapshot of a server that includes the operating system, necessary tools, applications, and any additional services needed to run the Appcircle server.